someodd/someodd.github.io/showcase/_posts/2024-03-10-gopherden.md

     me, which also helps with deploying a little demo server I'm hosting now.
 It also wipes the database on exit, too.

+I also started trying out TOML as a configuration spec for the first time and I'm enjoying it, the TOML library I'm using for Haskell is decent.

+I'm using Spacecookie as the Gopher server.
+I've worked with the author of Spacecookie before!

 ## It's alive!

 You can try out a live server running `gopherden`!
 You just need a Gopher client!